ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

-**While the vehicle is disarmed you should lift the vehicle straight up to at least 50cm but no higher than 2m** (if the rangefinder sees a distance of over 2m you will need to restart the flight controller).
+**While the vehicle is disarmed you should lift the vehicle straight up to at least 50cm but no higher than 2m** (if the rangefinder sees a distance of over 2m you will need to restart the autopilot).

 The error message when arming fails this check is "PreArm: check range finder"